javiermolsanz/NumberInsight_fromxlsx/README.md

     3.2 if you want to limit the read to the first "x" results, run node integration.js x, where x is the number of results to      be read

-4. A csv file will be generated with the numbers listed in international format and reachability status
+4. A csv file will be generated with the numbers listed in international format, reachability status, portability information and current network the user is subscribed to

-5. After you're done with the file.
-Delete or move out the .csv file otherwise the next time that you run the script it will keep appending CSV records to the output file